-IT risks have risen over the past number of years, not least because of the importance of IT to business processes.
-These risks relate to both the frequency of viruses or hacking and the damage they could potentially cause.
-The existing IT security and business continuity management systems as well as guidelines and organizational structures are regularly optimized and reviewed in an effort to predict and minimize possible IT-related risks such as failure of computer centers or other IT systems.
+IT risks have risen over the past number of years owing to the importance of IT to business processes.
+These risks relate to both the frequency of virus attacks or hacking and the damage they could potentially cause.
+The existing IT security and business continuity management systems as well as guidelines and organizational structures are continuously optimized and reviewed in an effort to predict and minimize possible IT-related risks such as failure of computer centers or other IT systems.
 One way this is addressed is by continuously upgrading hardware and software.
 Furthermore, KUKA has launched several transformation projects which are currently running with the objective of harmonizing processes and the supporting IT application system architecture throughout the Group.
-This will generate longterm cost reduction potential and lead to continuous quality improvements.
-By systematically monitoring the processes concerned, the company reduces the risks associated with an increasing number of external threats as well as dependence on the ever-expanding digitalization of business processes.
+This will generate long-term cost reduction potential and lead to continuous quality improvements.
+By systematically monitoring the processes concerned, the company reduces the risks associated with an increasing number of external threats as well as dependence on the everexpanding digitalization of business processes.